-- a. any new or increased costs due to Lodgers/tenants are the responsibility of clergy.
-The Board requires full reimbursement of all additional costs i.e., higher charge in Council Tax, insurance or Water Charges these will be invoiced by the Property department; - the clergy will indemnify the Board against any other costs which may be incurred due to this arrangement, including wear and tear and legal costs to evict anyone remaining in the property after the clergy leaves. - c.
-The clergy must include any income on their personal tax return.
+- any new or increased costs due to Lodgers/tenants are the responsibility of clergy.
+The Board requires full reimbursement of all additional costs i.e., higher charge in Council Tax, insurance or Water Charges these will be invoiced by the Property department; - the clergy will indemnify the Board against any other costs which may be incurred due to this arrangement, including wear and tear and legal costs to evict anyone remaining in the property after the clergy leaves. - on their personal tax return.
 It is recommended that the clergy or other occupant takes independent advice on any potential tax liability.